Zanned-Amir/data_structures/README.md

 - `height(node)`: Returns the height of the given node in the tree.

+- `pretty_print`: Prints a graphical representation of the tree.

 ## Usage

 To use these classes, simply require the appropriate file in your Ruby script: